RajalakshmiNagendran/soika-CICD-implementation/README.md

 2. Login to Amazon ECR
 3. Build, tag, and push image to Amazon ECR
 4. Fill in the new image ID in the Amazon ECS task definition
-5. Deploy Amazon ECS task definition
+5. Deploy Amazon ECS task definition (Implement PRE-PROD and PROD Environments)

 Now if there is any push happened automatically the Github workflow will run and deploy the application in to the ECS cluster.